• Resources

 • Have less than $2,000 in countable assets if you’re unmarried, or less than $3,000 if you’re married.
 In other words, the things that you own should not be worth more than these amounts.
 Your house, the land you live on, and one car don’t count (usually), but things like cash, bank accounts, stocks, land that you don’t live on, and additional cars count.

-• Have less than $943 in countable monthly income if you’re unmarried, or less than $1,415 if you’re married.
+• Have less than $994 in countable monthly income if you’re unmarried, or less than $1,491 if you’re married in 2026.
 Countable income means anything you receive during a month and can use to meet your needs for food or shelter.
 This can be cash or things you can use to get food or shelter.
 Food stamps and housing assistance don’t count.

 Once you’re sure you’re eligible, don’t wait to apply.
-You should apply as soon as it is clear that your condition is going to last a full year and you have the evidence to prove it.
-Once your doctor is pretty sure your condition is going to keep you out of work for a year, there is no reason to wait.
+You should apply as soon as it is clear that your condition will last a full year and that you have the evidence to prove it.
+Once your doctor is pretty sure your condition will keep you out of work for a year, there is no reason to wait.

 Learn more about SSI eligibility rules.